Lenkis1567/Lenkis1567/README.md

 But now just few notes

-- I'm not a developer still but I was PR and account manager, so I can manage whatever appears
+- I'm not a developer still but I was PR and account manager, so I can manage whatever appears.
-- I'm changing the profession
+- I'm changing the profession.
-- I wanted to learn how to do websites for several years
+- I wanted to learn how to construct websites for several years.